 - Za’atar or chopped fresh parsley is fantastic with the spicy Moroccan harissa dressing.

-- And, of course, flaked sea salt and coarsely ground black pepper works with it all.
+- And, of course, flaked sea salt and coarsely ground black pepper work with it all.

-For a quick and easy, tasty side dish of steamed, sautéed or oven-roasted frozen broccoli, pick and mix your seasoning salt, dressing and final topping.
+For a quick and easy, healthy side dish of steamed, sautéed or oven-roasted frozen broccoli, pick and mix your seasoning salt, dressing and final topping.

 Roasted frozen broccoli will never crisp up the same way that fresh broccoli does.
 But the florets develop these crispy broccoli bits that are crunchy and packed with flavour.